Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 To make a system truly 100% redundant, you need:

-• Double infrastructure (second data center, second cloud provider)
+• Duplicate infrastructure (second data center, second cloud provider)

 • Automated failover mechanisms

-For a medium-sized enterprise with a revenue of CHF 50M?
+For a mid-sized company with CHF 50M in revenue?
 That quickly costs CHF 200K-500K per year.
 Per critical system.

-And here's the uncomfortable truth: Most companies don't have just one critical system, but five or ten.
+And here is the uncomfortable truth: most companies do not have one critical system, but five or ten.
 Perfect redundancy for everything is simply unaffordable.

 70% capacity within 30 minutes protects more revenue than 100% capacity after 48 hours.